Delta Dental uses Maximum Plan Allowance (MPA) to determine the allowable amount for services and procedures.

 If a member is covered by more than one dental health plan, Delta Dental coordinates benefits with other insurers to help the member receive the full benefit of those plans.
 By coordinating benefits, Delta Dental may be able to reduce the member’s out-of-pocket expenses for covered services.

-Upon initial enrollment and annually, Delta Dental requests information from each member regarding any other health insurance coverage they may have to verify any changes that may have happened during the year.
+Upon initial enrollment, Delta Dental requests information from each member regarding any other health insurance coverage they may have to verify any changes that may have happened during the year.
+Additionally, with each claim submitted we review whether there have been any changes in other health insurance.
 In order to prevent a claim from being delayed or denied, members should let Delta Dental know if they or anyone in their family have any other current medical or dental coverage that has existed in the last 12 months.
 This includes Medicare and Medicaid.
 Members let us know by completing a Coordination of Benefits form and returning it to Delta Dental.
 Members can also call Customer Service at 888-217-2365.